wangyu-/tinyfecVPN/README.md

 # Supported Platforms
 Linux host (including desktop Linux,<del>Android phone/tablet</del>, OpenWRT router, or Raspberry PI).Binaries for `amd64` `x86` `mips_be` `mips_le` `arm` are provided.

-For Windows and MacOS, You can run TinyFecVPN inside [this](https://github.com/wangyu-/udp2raw-tunnel/releases/download/20171108.0/lede-17.01.2-x86_virtual_machine_image.zip) 7.5mb virtual machine image.
+For Windows and MacOS, You can run tinyfecVPN inside [this](https://github.com/wangyu-/udp2raw-tunnel/releases/download/20171108.0/lede-17.01.2-x86_virtual_machine_image.zip) 7.5mb virtual machine image.

 Need root or at least CAP_NET_ADMIN permission to run, for creating tun device.

 # How doest it work

-TinyFecVPN uses FEC(Forward Error Correction) to reduce packet loss rate, at the cost of additional bandwidth usage.
+tinyfecVPN uses FEC(Forward Error Correction) to reduce packet loss rate, at the cost of additional bandwidth usage.
 The algorithm for FEC is called Reed-Solomon.

 ![](/images/FEC.PNG)